Attorney General for England and Wales

-The position of attorney general has existed since at least 1243, when records show a professional attorney was hired to represent the King's interests in court.
+The position of Attorney General dates back to at least 1243, when records indicate that a professional attorney was appointed to represent the King's interests in court.
 The position first took on a political role in 1461 when the holder of the office was summoned to the House of Lords to advise the Government there on legal matters.
 In 1673, the attorney general officially became the Crown's adviser and representative in legal matters, although still specialising in litigation rather than advice.
-The beginning of the twentieth century saw a shift away from litigation and more towards legal advice.
-Today, prosecutions are carried out by the Crown Prosecution Service and most legal advice to government departments is provided by the Government Legal Department, both under the supervision of the attorney general.
+The beginning of the 20th century saw a shift away from litigation and more towards legal advice.
+Today, prosecutions are carried out by the Crown Prosecution Service (CPS) and most legal advice to government departments is provided by the Government Legal Department, both under the supervision of the attorney general.

 Additional duties include superintending the Serious Fraud Office, HM Crown Prosecution Service Inspectorate, Service Prosecuting Authority, and other government lawyers with the authority to prosecute cases.
-The attorney general advises the government, individual government departments and individual government ministers on legal matters, answering questions in Parliament and bringing "unduly lenient" sentences and points of law to the Court of Appeal of England and Wales.
-As per the passing of the Law Officers Act 1997, duties can be delegated to the Solicitor General, and any actions are treated as if they came from the attorney general.
+The attorney general advises the government, individual government departments, and individual government ministers on legal matters, answering questions in Parliament and bringing "Unduly lenient" sentences and points of law to the Court of Appeal of England and Wales.
+As per the Law Officers Act 1997, duties can be delegated to the Solicitor General, and any actions are treated as if they came from the attorney general.

-The corresponding shadow minister is the Shadow Attorney General for England and Wales, and the work of the attorney general is also scrutinised by the Justice Select Committee.
+The corresponding shadow minister is the Shadow Attorney General for England and Wales, who scrutinises the work of the attorney general alongside the Justice Select Committee.